Hunterfollow123/scythe/README.md

 # scythe
-A tool to crack Israeli Facebook accounts utilizing Israeli phone numbers.
+A tool to crack Israeli Facebook accounts using Israeli phone numbers.